gvwilson/sdxjs/debugger/index.md

 ---
 ---

-We have finally come to the subject that sparked this book: how does a debugger work?
+We have finally come to one of the topics that sparked this book: how does a <span i="debugger">debugger</span> work?
+(The other was layout engines, discussed in <span x="layout-engine"/>.)
 Debuggers are as much a part of good programmers' lives as version control but are taught far less often
 (in part, we believe, because it's harder to create homework questions for them).